carlosdp/harbor/README.md

 # Harbor
 Harbor is a light-weight automated service orchestration system that is designed to assist in the continuous deployment of Docker container-based clusters in a minimal configuration environment.
 This design encourages preventing vendor lock-in and spreading a cluster over multiple cloud service providers to reduce dependency.

+## What it is not
+Harbor is **not** a health-check framework or a process/node monitoring service.
+It strictly deals with the actions that are involved in managing the deployment and placement of service nodes, and the rolling back of actions performed in a deployment.

+For example, Harbor will not detect when a Docker container fails, but a service that does detect that can communicate to Harbor and have it perform an action, such as deploying another node or rolling back the latest deployment.
+Harbor is designed to do **one** thing very well, and that is making the deployment of services over a cluster (1 node or 1000+) easy, trustworthy, stable, and reversible in a fully automated fashion.

 ## Design
-There are 4 different types of providers in a Harbor deployment chain:
+There are 5 different types of providers in a Harbor deployment chain:

 ### Hooks
 Hooks are the providers that receive notification of a requested deployment and gather any necessary information.
 An example of a Hook is a GitHub Deployment API webhook.
 This Hook would receive a `create_deployment` event from GitHub, authenticate it, and then gather the information on the repository in question to pass to the next stage in the chain.
 Every chain must start with a Hook.